SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ### Parent Class

-Your Gem class needs to extend a parent class from which it inherits the representation of the overall Gem.
+Every Gem class needs to extend a parent class from which it inherits the representation of the overall Gem.
 This includes the UI and the logic.
 For transform Gems, you need to extend `ComponentSpec` (like in the example above), and for Source/Target Gems you need to extend `DatasetSpec`.
 We will see the difference between the two at the end.

 First thing you give after this is the name and category of your Gem, `"Filter"` and `"Transform"` in this example.